 - Email signatures that display air quality and fire information in a dynamic way, based on user location.

 - Social and email communications that provide localized daily forecasts to prepare individuals for changes in their environment.

 The Importance of Personally Relevant & Timely Environmental Updates

-For health-focused businesses looking to ensure their protective solutions and advice reach the right people when it matters most, timely wildfire and air quality intelligence can make all the difference - for companies looking to show they care, and for individuals looking to protect themselves.
+For health-focused businesses looking to ensure their protective solutions and advice reach the right people when it matters most, timely wildfire and air quality intelligence can be the life saving information they are missing – for companies looking to show they care, and for individuals looking to protect themselves.